How to Trim Goat Hooves

 • An extra set of hands (a friend) to hold the goat in place

 Even though clippers get the job done, they tend to be tedious and rough.
-A good alternative would be sharp shears, secateurs, or pruning shears.
-You could even use a handheld electric angle grinder once you are experienced.
+A good alternative are sharp shears, secateurs, or pruning shears.
+These are the same kind of shears you would find in the gardening section.
+If you are experienced and confident in your abilities, you could even use a handheld electric angle grinder.

 Step 2: Bring the Goat to Where You Will Trim